 Both IM and SC injections for hormone therapy are given at the same dose once a week (occasionally every 14 days), and they work the same way.
 Both IM and SC injections can be done by patients or a support person.

 Unfortunately, due to restrictions regarding the administration of controlled substances, PPMI cannot administer your hormone medications for you.

 We encourage patients to watch these videos created by Planned Parenthood of Greater Texas for instructions on IM and SC injections and to ask the health center team if you have any questions.

-At PPMI we can prescribe estradiol for IM injection and can prescribe testosterone for either IM or SC injection.
+At PPMI, we can prescribe both estradiol and testosterone for either IM or SC injection.

 - Out of pocket cost (without insurance): The GoodRx coupon price for a month of testosterone cypionate is currently about $15–30; whereas testosterone enanthate is about $35–50 a month (assuming multi-use vials, with a new vial used each month).
 Syringes and needles are also needed.

 Estradiol valerate (delestrogen) is the most common form of injectable estradiol.
 Injectable estradiol is often sufficient to suppress testosterone levels without the additional use of spironolactone; however, many people use spironolactone for testosterone suppression along with injectable estradiol.